Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-email.md

 diagnostic file of `packetery-module-log`
 [VERIFY: src/Packetery/Module/Email/BugReportAttachment.php#addTracyLogsToZip].
-The address of the support comes to the email class as a constructor argument, so its value lives outside this module [VERIFY: src/Packetery/Module/Email/BugReportEmail.php#createEmailBody].
+The address of the support comes to the email class as a constructor argument, so its value lives outside this module [VERIFY: src/Packetery/Module/Email/BugReportEmail.php#sendBugReport].
 The email itself leaves the shop through WordPress, and the module adds the archive as an attachment and the address of the sender as the reply address [VERIFY: src/Packetery/Module/Email/BugReportEmail.php#sendBugReport].
-The shortcodes need no other module at runtime, because the order repository gives them the whole order entity [VERIFY: src/Packetery/Module/Email/EmailShortcodes.php#carrierName].
+The shortcodes need the order repository of `packetery-module-order` and the adapters of `packetery-module-framework`, and nothing else [VERIFY: src/Packetery/Module/Email/EmailShortcodes.php#carrierName].

 ## packetery-module-email: known limitations